ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 On the other side, Monkey anxiously elbowed Shira, said, “Should I drag your cousin back?”

+Shira put his hand on Monkey’s shoulder.
 “Stand down, mister.
-Mila is the one who’s starting it.
-She can’t afford to back down now.”
+Mila is the one who’s starting this mess.
+She can’t afford to have people think she’s chickened out now.”

 Beside them Snake was nodding as he understood what Shira meant.

 Then with a laugh, Good-Natured Spirit, who was already tired jeering him, said to Shira.
 “Kid, shit just got real.
-Ain’t that a good idea to pull her before it’s too late?”
+Your cousin’s only good when it comes to raw brawl without using skills and mana.
+Ain’t that a good idea to pull her before it’s too late, now?”

 Shira wanted to but he couldn’t.
 He knew exactly Mila’s strength.
 Fighting bare hands, she might get a chance to stand against the strongest youngster in the village, but it would become a different story when weapons and mana were involved.

 Since Mila was the one to propose the duel, bailing out before the fight began would be slapping her own face in front of the guests.
-It was a bad idea, because Mila didn’t appear to have the slightest chance to win.
-So bad that it’d be more reasonable to just surrender.
+Yet doing this way was a bad idea either, because Mila didn’t appear to have the slightest chance to win.
+So bad that it’d be more reasonable to just admit surrender.
 But Shira knew Mila hated to go back on her words the most.
 Thus he silently moved closer to her, prepared to pull her back in before the situation really got out of his hands.

 Meanwhile, Young Master Blackwood, was pulled out by an adjutant of his family.

-Smirking, he asked the adjutant, “Who is that girl who picking a fight with Bhela?”
+“Who is that girl who’s picking a fight with Bhela?”

 “Seems like the eldest young lady of that family,” the adjutant replied.

 “You mean the family my Bhela got engaged to?”
 Young Master Frane Blackwood asked as if Bhela already his.
 The corner of his lips curled as he thought this might be a good chance to do something on the engagement that Blackwood House already saw as a thorn in their eyes.
 “Do you have something on that girl?”

 “Replying to young master, since Yashura Family is the main obstacle for us to get Young Lady Bhela Malikh to our side, your mother has already sent someone to investigate them.
-The eldest young lady of Yashura Family merely a Level 10 Specialist class who just graduated from Novice about seven months ago.”
+The eldest young lady of Yashura Family merely a Level 10 Specialist class who just graduated from Novice about seven months ago.
+She didn’t even have the talent to attend schools or any sects outside this little village.”

 Young Master Blackwood couldn’t help but chuckle.
 Even though the two young ladies had the same level, a Specialist merely support class that wasn’t suited in combat.
 This duel affair would turn out to be a joke.